tonybaloney/TransformersSharp/docs/sentence_transformers.md

 # Sentence Transformer

-The `TransformersSharp.SentenceTransformer` class provides a high-level interface for generating sentence embeddings using pre-trained models from the Hugging Face Transformers library.
+The `TransformersSharp.SentenceTransformer` class provides a high-level interface for generating sentence embeddings using pre-trained models from the Hugging Face Transformers library (`sentence_transformers`).
 It simplifies the process of embedding text by handling preprocessing, model inference, and tensor conversion.

 It is implemented as a `Microsoft.AI.Extensions.IEmbeddingGenerator<string, Embedding<float>>` and can be used to generate embeddings for sentences or text inputs.

+Additionally, the `float[] Generate(string input)` method is available for generating embeddings for a single input string.

 ## What is a Sentence Transformer?